Rebutia fiebrigii [ray-BEW-tee-uh, fi-BREE-gil] is an interesting little flowering cactus. This South American plant belongs to the genus Rebutia.

 - Allow the cuttings to dry for several days before planting.

-- Dip the dry cuttings in rooting hormone powder, as this encourages faster rooting and reduces the risk of fungal attacks.
+- Dip the dry cuttings in rooting hormone powder, which encourages faster rooting and reduces the risk of fungal attacks.

 To propagate with seed: